 Duke has developed special guidance relating to the purchase of computers and computer-related equipment on federal awards.
 Please refer to this guidance when making these types of purchases.

-Departments will have up to three accounting periods following the accounting period in which a non-approved charge posts to submit a Direct Cost Exception form.
-Research Costing Compliance will monitor all federal projects for compliance, and will notify the Management Centers of all non-compliant charges on a routine basis.
+Departments will have up to three accounting periods following the accounting period in which a non-approved charge posts to submit a Rebudgeting/CAS Form.
+Research Costing Compliance will monitor all federal projects for compliance, and will notify the Management Centers of all non-compliant charges one month prior to write off.
 Clerical and administrative charges not approved within the stated time frame will be removed from the federal award.
 Exception to this process is only allowed by petition to the Management Center.
 Note that the Management Centers have imposed a threshold on the categorical dollar amount of clerical and administrative charges that will be reviewed.
 Please refer to Section VI.
 Thresholds for further information.

-The University has imposed a threshold of $500 per General Ledger category for submitting a Direct Cost Exception form.
+The University has imposed a threshold of $500 per General Ledger category of non-salary CAS items.
 Direct Cost Exception forms should only be submitted if the Principal Investigator can reasonably justify at least $500 in total charges in a specific General Ledger cost category.
 This means that no Direct Cost Exception form will be approved if the costs requested are LESS than $500 per category.
 CAS charges totaling less than $500 per G/L group in a budget period cannot be requested and cannot be charged.
 If charged, they are required to be removed or written off.
 The only exception to this policy will be by Management Center approval.
-RCC will monitor to ensure that this restriction is being appropriately enforced.

 Note that ORS/ORA will reject any form that does not meet this criteria; exception only by Management Center approval.